Jump to a section:

 Before the end of the day on February 10, a class action lawsuit was filed on behalf of students alleging that CUP collected spring semester tuition under false pretenses.
 Thousands of students could not complete their degrees, including many who had transferred to CUP following other private university closures in the region.

 Concordia University–St. Paul absorbed CUP’s Accelerated Bachelor of Science in Nursing program.
-Originally, it made an agreement to take “ownership control” of School of Law in Boise, too, but that deal fell apart in the summer of 2020.
+Originally, it made an agreement to take “ownership control” of the School of Law in Boise, too, but that deal fell apart in the summer of 2020.

 The Oregon Justice Department’s charitable organizations division has opened an investigation into the collapse of CUP, which is ongoing.

-In November 2020, online ed company Noodle announced it had acquired “key assets” of HotChalk, including its snappy marketing agency, Creative Communication Associates.
+In November 2020, online ed company Noodle announced it had acquired “key assets” of HotChalk, including its marketing agency, Creative Communication Associates.
 HotChalk CEO Rob Wrubel joined Noodle as Chief Marketing Officer.

 One day before, the University of Idaho College of Law announced it would take over the lease of CUP’s former law school campus in Boise, which the LCEF acquired with a $4.1 million credit bid in March of 2021.
 The deal pays the LCEF $600,000 annually–going up every five years–with the option to buy.